What should I expect from the survey?

 How do I choose a marine surveyor?

 It is never too early to start looking for a qualified marine surveyor.
-It is important to find a surveyor with the appropriate background, qualifications, and accreditation such as the Society of Accredited Marine Surveyors (SAMS)® and the American Boat and Yacht Council (ABYC).
+It is important to find a surveyor with the appropriate background, qualifications, and professional relationships such as the American Boat and Yacht Council (ABYC).

 It is also important to find a surveyor who you are comfortable working with.
 The more comfortable you are with your marine surveyor, the more you will get out of the survey.
 Unfortunately, most people wait until the very end of the process to start a relationship with their surveyor.